marcduiker/azure-functions-university/lessons/dotnet6/http-refit-auth/README.md

 ### Steps

-1. Design an interface that represents an hypothetical authentication server.
+1. Design an interface that represents a hypothetical authentication server.

     Create a couple of plain-old C# object (POCO) classes that represent a request and a response to an authentication server respectively.